Need You Now (Lady Antebellum album)

 Need You Now is the second studio album by American country music trio Lady Antebellum.
 It was released on January 26, 2010 through Capitol Nashville.
 It is the follow-up album to their 2008 self-titled debut album.
 The production on the album was handled by Paul Worley and Lady Antebellum.

 Need You Now received generally positive reviews from music critics and was also a massive commercial success.
-The album debuted at number one on the US Billboard 200, selling 481,000 copies sold in its first week.
+The album debuted at number one on the US Billboard 200, selling 481,000 copies in its first week.
 It was eventually certified quadruple platinum by the Recording Industry Association of America (RIAA) in March 2013.
 On February 13, 2011, the album won the Best Country Album and was nominated for Album of the Year, whereas the single "Need You Now" won four awards, including Song of the Year and Record of the Year at the 53rd Annual Grammy Awards.

 Singles

 "Need You Now", the first single, debuted at number 50 on the U.S. Billboard Hot Country Songs chart in August 2009.
 For the week of November 28, it became their second number one single on the Hot Country Songs chart in the United States, as issued by Billboard.
 After the trio's performance of the song at the Country Music Association Awards, it climbed to a number five peak on the Billboard Hot 100, experiencing a surge in sales after the 52nd Annual Grammy Awards, peaking at number two, their highest peaking single on the Hot 100 and pop charts.
 As of January 5, 2013, it has been certified 6× Platinum by the RIAA.

 The song was used in the first episode of the TV show Hellcats.

 "American Honey", the second single, debuted at number 47 on the Hot Country Songs chart for the week of January 2, 2010, before its initial release date of January 11, 2010.
 In April 2010, the song became their third consecutive number one single, as well as third top 30 single on the Billboard Hot 100.

-In the United Kingdom and Europe (except from Germany), "I Run to You" was the second single taken from the International Edition of the album.
+In the United Kingdom and Europe (except Germany), "I Run to You" was the second single taken from the International Edition of the album.
 It was released on 9 August 2010 in support of their debut UK live show at Shepherd's Bush Empire.

 "Our Kind of Love" was confirmed as the third single off the album.
 The song was released as a promotional single on January 10, 2010, and received its official release as the set's third single in late May.

 "Hello World", the album's fourth single, was released to radio on October 4, 2010.